 There’s one small matter though… what does it take to become agile outside of software?

 Countless attempts have demonstrated that copying Agile practices from software/IT doesn’t cut it.
-Agile frameworks (prepackaged processes, roles, meetings, and artifacts) don’t fit perfectly either and often create false starts.
+Agile frameworks (prepackaged processes, roles, meetings, and artifacts) don’t fit perfectly either and often result in false starts.
 And although the popular bits – task boards, sprints, standups, and demos – may seem helpful and exciting, these surface changes won’t fundamentally affect your team’s results.

 Instead, the answer is to collaboratively design a way of working based on Agile values and principles.
 While you don’t need to be a process expert, you do need to have the right conversations with your team, management, and stakeholders.
 And in those conversations, empower them to make effective choices, without being tied to any prescription, tool, or so-called best practices.
-In this session, led by the author of “Agile for Non-Software Teams” and “The Agile Mind-Set”, to discover a practical, collaborative, empowering pathway to a way of working that supports your team’s vision and purpose.
+In this session, led by the author of Agile for Non-Software Teams and The Agile Mind-Set, to discover a practical, collaborative, empowering pathway to a way of working that supports your team’s vision and purpose.

 This presentation is for managers and leaders in non-software units (such as marketing, finance, and legal) or entire non-tech organizations.